WorldFamousElectronics/Raspberry_Pi/PulseSensor_C_Pi/PulseSensor_C_Pi.md

 Print out the BPM on the Gnuplot window (line 100, collumn 3).

+Print out the jitter on the Gnuplot window.

 Command line option to graph the jitter..

 Dynamically adjust the `delayMicroseconds()` time value to reduce jitter.